Blade, named and dressed up as the character of Wesley Snipes

 The French photographer first entered Skid Row while working on a documentary, but she was so taken with the place that she remained long after filming, wandering the streets and lingering in hopes of forming a genuine connection with the community.
-The area, she explains, can of course be violent and dangerous, and she was always cautious and made sure not introduce her camera into the mix until she felt comfortable doing so.

 Her intention, she notes, was to immerse herself within the culture; she made an effort not to photograph Skid Row as an outsider, lest she feel like she was stealing or exploiting something from the vibrant community.
 She always asks permission before snapping portraits, and often it’s her sitters that make the first move towards conversation, made curious by her French accent.